To access Keyword Planner:

 - Top of page bid (low range)

 - Refine your list using categories related to your keyword ideas.
 For example, if your keywords are related to running shoes, you may see a category for shoe color.

 - All categories are selected by default.
 To narrow your search, uncheck the boxes next to the categories that you’d like to remove from your list of keyword ideas.

 - Location settings: Enter a geographical location, including countries, territories, regions, and cities in the box.
 Click “Nearby” to get ideas for locations that are near the location you entered.
 If you want to target globally, remove any locations you're previously entered.
-Doing so will automatically set your targeting to "All locations."
+This will automatically set your targeting to "All locations".